amithkoujalgi/amithkoujalgi/docs/projects/razorthink-foresight.md

 #### Connect to any datasource

-We’ll incorporate data wherever you have it, in whatever format.
-Whether it’s in an ERP system, out on a public website, or sitting in spreadsheets.
-We’ll show you how to quickly clean it, map it, and anything else you need to do to get going.
+We'll incorporate data wherever you have it, in whatever format.
+Whether it's in an ERP system, out on a public website, or sitting in spreadsheets.
+We'll show you how to quickly clean it, map it, and anything else you need to do to get going.
 Quickly.

 #### Use targeted models

 Your business is unique.
-Slapping canned models, however sophisticated, just doesn’t cut it.
+Slapping canned models, however sophisticated, just doesn't cut it.
 We craft targeted models for your forecasting and planning needs.
 And tune it as you grow into automating your processes.

 #### Deploy in a week

-We’ll have you up and running in a week.
+We'll have you up and running in a week.
 Once we have data sources identified, and any uniqueness in your business clarified, we can typically get you your first forecasts and plans within a week.

 ### Features